moosemeat817/LitharsRidge/README.md

 3. Make sure both files are in the `Mods` folder
 4. Enable the mod before starting a new game to have the hut populated

+NOTE: Following the update to TLD version 2.51, when you re-install this mod you will likely get a duplicate set of furniture in Lithar's Hut.

 ---

 ## 🧱 Requirements